Updated November 16, 2020

 Guy NK.
 The Lens: A Practical Guide for the Creative Photographer, 2012

 This book offers an in-depth review of every aspect of camera lenses.
 It also provides a glossary of manufacturer-specifc terms that can help you decipher the acronyms on lens barrels.
-If collect lenses, you need this book.
+If you collect lenses, you need this book.

 Marquardt C, Andra M. The Film Photography Handbook, 2nd Edition, 2019